 Now, in the physical and biological sciences this is not new at all because, you know, you’re working in labs and you’re learning how—you know, from a PI who got a grant from the NIH—how to do that.
 This is new territory because a lot of very successful humanities and some social science professors who’ve never applied for a federal grant.
 And it doesn’t need to be a big grant but can you show that you got some money from somewhere, organized something and pulled it off on a budget.

 Because increasingly, universities don’t have money so they want people who can get money and there’s a lot of debate on search committees whether—because this deviates from the idea of, I’m just going for the most brilliant PhD in whatever field.
 You’re now going for maybe not the most

 brilliant or maybe the most—but you’re valuing grant-getting skills.
 If you can show that you’ve done that, irregardless of your field, I think you will stand out.
 I wanna talk about interdisciplinary.
 So, interdisciplinary is hot, how many of you would say you do interdisciplinary work?
-Okay, so, it’s really hot, people like it, it’s a lot of great stuff.
-I think that higher ed.
+So, it’s really hot, people like it, it’s a lot of great stuff.

 I actually think they most value it in superstars, when they’re recrutiting for the endowed chair, you know, the university professorship and whatever, they love interdisciplinarity.
 But when you’re starting in the job market.

 They want someone who teaches intro whatever that field is and who’s gonna like it and